BIIFSweden/CoregistrationMultiplexed/coregistration_qupath/README.md

 ![Screenshot](images/screenshot_new_project.png?raw=true)

 The Image Combiner Warpy extension uses the multiview feature of QuPath to provide control over the contrast and color (and also channel selection, for multi-channel images) of overlays shown during the registration.
-Additional views can be added via `Add row` and `Add column` under `Multi-view` in the menu whown when right-clicking on the image viewport:
+Additional views can be added via `Add row` and `Add column` under `Multi-view` in the menu when right-clicking on the image viewport:

 ![Screenshot](images/screenshot_multiview_menu.png?raw=true)